-This powdery, ochre-colored blend is seriously detoxifying.
+This powdery, ochre-colored blend of Rishi Tea's Turmeric Ginger Herbal Tea is seriously detoxifying.
 It has turmeric powder, bits of licorice root, ginger root, orange peel, lemongrass, and lemon essential oil.

 Many of these are reputed to be naturally detoxifying, and others make this blend far tastier than most.
 It has a peppery, fiery flavor and a surprisingly sweet finish.